The first official Thanksgiving celebrated in Lithuania was back in November 1991.

 In November of 1991, although the embassy was not yet open for business, U.S. Ambassador Johnson invited the American ex-pats in Lithuania, such as myself, for a traditional Thanksgiving dinner.
 They were all well-known to me, since we all experienced the crazy, unbelievable year together.

 The name, Rita Dapkutė, is familiar with most Lithuanians.
 She arrived from Chicago to Lithuania in January of 1990, worked for Sajūdis during the elections to Parliament.
 In March of 1990, when Landsbergis and the other Sajūdis candidates won the majority of the seats to Parliament, she established the Press Office (InfoBureau).
 When Soviet tanks massacred unarmed citizens at the Vilnius TV tower and threatened the Parliament building on January 13, 1991, she remained inside the InfoBureau on the line with the US State Department and foreign journalists as bullets echoed across the horizon to report the facts before the Kremlin could silence them all.
-Another American was also helping in the InfoBureau during January 13th to get the news out to the world: Linas Muliolis from Chicago.
+Another American was also helping in the InfoBureau during January 13th to get the news out to the world: Linas Muliolis from Cleveland.
 Rita was witness to and reported every single historic moment of the birth of the new Republic of Lithuania.
 Because of Rita’s efforts, Landsbergis and Lithuanian independence were not silenced and reported widely.

 My godmother, Dr. Liucija Baškauskas and her family moved from Los Angeles to Kaunas in the fall of 1990.
 Liucija was a rector at the newly re-established Vytautas Magunus University with another Angeleno, Dr. Algis Avižienis.
 In the days after January 13th, 1991, Liucija helped the Kaunas TV station, which came online minutes after Soviet soldiers seized the Vilnius TV tower and station, to broadcast the truth about Moscow’s attempted coup and the courage of the Lithuanian people.
 The transmissions were seen in Poland, Norway and Sweden.
 The Kaunas tv station was successful in smuggling out video footage of Moscow’s crimes during the January 13th events to the West, which were featured in foreign broadcasts.
 Her daughter, Justina, arrived weeks later and worked in Prime Minister Vagnorius’ office while the Lithuanian Government worked to restore diplomatic relations with the world.